ArcGIS Blog

 Business Analyst Pro, on the other hand, is part of Esri’s powerhouse ArcGIS Pro desktop software and is released for download twice a year.
 It extends the web capabilities with more advanced workflows, territory design, customer analysis, and more.

 Because Business Analyst products are developed in tandem, workflows in one application often serve as inspiration for the other application.
-This is the case with color-coded maps, which was completely redesigned for Business Analyst Web App’s June 2023 release, including new geography controls for setting an analysis extent and defining the level of detail.
+This is the case with color-coded maps, which allows Business Analyst Web App users to map two variables and use geography controls for setting an analysis extent and defining the level of detail.

 Analysis extent in BA Web App